-The Refugee Civil Law Clinic (RCLC) provides free civil law advice and assistance to refugees and asylum seekers in Brisbane, Queensland who have been in Australia for less than 5 years.
+The Refugee Civil Law Clinic (RCLC) provides free civil law advice and assistance to refugees in Brisbane, Queensland who have been in Australia for less than 5 years.

 Assistance from the RCLC

 The RCLC can help clients with civil law matters, including:

 - Fines, infringement notices and enforcement warrants issued by the State Penalties and Enforcement Registry (SPER);

 - Police Powers; and